annabarclay02/MADB/README.md

 # MAD(B)
 ## Permissions
 ### Lesson Plans
 The lesson plans, handouts, and slideshows were taken from [Common Sense Education](https://www.commonsense.org/education) Website with full permission.
 Common Sense's website allows full use of their content with attribution and as long as it is not for commercial use.
+Some YouTube clips were also found on the Common Sense site.
 ### Images
 All images have been taken from copyright free websites, such as Unsplash, Pexels and Flaticon.
 ### Videos